nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 4. In VSC, open Terminal, enter the following command to create the workload cluster

-    ??? tip "Optional - Check your command for correct argument values"
+    ??? tip "Check your command for correct argument values"

         Run the following command to verify your ``nkp`` command and associated environment variables and values.